 - Initial: Scripts placed in the initial section run once at the start of a test.

 - Repeated: Scripts in the repeated section are iterated the number of times specified in the Virtual User Group Runtime Settings.

 - Final: Scripts in the final section run once at the end of the workflow.

 To create a workflow:

-- Right-click Workflows in the Project tree, then select New workflow.
-The Create a Workflow dialog box opens.
+Right-click Workflows in the Project tree, then select New workflow

-- Build the desired workflow from your scripts using the Initial, Repeated, and Final selectors, then click OK.
+Build the desired workflow from your scripts using the Initial section, Repeated section, and Final section selectors, then click OK.
 Your new workflow opens in the main Studio window and is listed under Workflows in the Project tree.

 For more detailed information on workflows, see Working with Workflows.

 Creating and Configuring a Test